Erika H. James: Career

 James' research included work on workplace diversity and managing through a crisis.
 During her graduate education, James took time away from school to work for American Express.

 James has said that she did not expect to work in academia after graduation, but was influenced by an academic advisor to pursue a university job.
 Following graduation, James turned down a number of consulting offers to become an assistant professor at Tulane University's Freeman School of Business and a visiting professor at Harvard Business School.

 James was the president and owner of the Crisis Management Institute, which reported on business crises and provided crisis management training courses for firms and organizations.

 In 2001, James joined the faculty at the University of Virginia Darden School of Business, where she also led the creation of the role of Associate Dean of Diversity.
 She was promoted to Senior Associate Dean for Executive Education in 2012.
 As Senior Associate Dean at Darden, James introduced the Women's Leadership Program.

 In 2014, James was named the John H. Harland Dean of Emory University's Goizueta Business School.
-James was the first African-American woman to be named dean in Emory's history, as well as the first African-American woman to lead a top business school in the United States.
-Under James, the Goizueta faculty grew by 25%.
+James was the first African-American woman to be named dean in Emory's history.
+While she was dean of the Goizueta Business School, the Goizueta faculty body grew by 25%.
 That same year, James was included in the Ebony magazine Power 100 list of the "world's most inspiring African Americans."

 In 2019, James was awarded the Earl Hill Jr. Faculty Achievement and Diversity Leadership Award by the Consortium for Graduate Study in Management.

-James was elected to the Board of directors of financial services company Morgan Stanley in November 2021.
+James was elected to the board of directors of financial services company Morgan Stanley in November 2021.
 In 2022, she was named one of Barron's 100 Most Influential Women in Finance.

 James is coauthor, with Simmons University President Lynn Perry Wooten, of The Prepared Leader: Emerge from Any Crisis More Resilient Than Before (Wharton School Press, 2022).